MarbleHE/HECO/README.md

 ## AST Representation

-The AST to be used as a foundation for FHE optimizations consists of nodes that are derived from either `AbstractExpr` or `AbstractStatement`, depending on whether the operation is an expression or a statement, respectively.
+The AST to be used as a foundation for FHE optimizations consists of nodes that are derived from either `AbstractExpression` or `AbstractStatement`, depending on whether the operation is an expression or a statement, respectively.
 Note that `CallExternal` is a special node/operation as it can either be used as an expression (e.g., in an assignment `int z = computeZ();`) or as a statement (e.g., `updateVarZ();`).
 A UML showing the inheritance hierarchy is given in Fig. 1.

 ```
                         ┌───────────────────┐